 Mark Kranwinkle combines 15 years of experience in college counseling with a deep knowledge of Lakeside as a teacher.
 As the parent of four children who have recently gone through the college selection process, he is intimately familiar with the experience from a parent’s perspective.
 In addition to serving as a college counselor, Kranwinkle is a French teacher and the former head of Lakeside’s language department.
 Previous to Lakeside, he was the upper school director at The Community School, an independent K-12 college preparatory school in Sun Valley, Idaho.
 Kranwinkle has a bachelor’s degree from Stanford University and a master’s degree from the University of Pennsylvania.

 Catharine Jacobsen, college essay specialist

-Catharine Jacobsen has more than 20 years of experience in Lakeside’s college counseling office, where she has also served as interim director of college counseling.
-She has visited over 100 college campuses in her time in the field, served on an accreditation team for the National Association of Independent Schools, and evaluated AP English Literature exams as a reader.
+Catharine Jacobsen has more than 25 years of experience in Lakeside’s college counseling office, where she has also served as interim director of college counseling.
+She has visited over 100 college campuses in her time in the field, served on an accreditation team for the National Association of Independent Schools, evaluated AP English Literature exams as a reader, and is currently a member of the Service Academy Nominations Board for Washington State’s 8th Congressional District.
 Jacobsen previously taught English at Lakeside; Groton School in Massachusetts; Phillips Andover Academy in Massachusetts; and The Lawrenceville School in New Jersey.
 She has held several leadership positions in the Seattle community, including in the Seattle Children’s Hospital Guild Association, and as a trustee of the Seattle Shakespeare Company and Epiphany School.
 Jacobsen is a graduate of Dartmouth College and has a master’s in literature from the University of North Carolina at Chapel Hill.
 She is the parent of two Lakeside alumni.